 Earlier this year, all of our daily lives were turned upside down as the world quarantined in an attempt to flatten the infection curve of COVID-19.
 Perhaps none more so than us comedians who have depended on the energy of a live audience since the very first joke was ever told.
 While most industries transitioned fairly easily to Zoom meetings and virtual conferences, comedians had to figure out how to deliver their funny to faces on a computer screen.

-So I thought I’d give some tips on things every comedian could use to broadcast a successful comedy set from their living room via the internet.
+So I thought I’d give some tips on things every comedian could use to host their own virtual comedy show—straight from their living room.

 1. Make sure that your wi-fi signal is strong.